lectair/KitKat-Bruteforcer/README.md

 <h3>Setting up cookies:</h3>
 First of all you have to sign up into the <a href="https://www.kitkat.es/promo-iphone/">KitKat website</a>.
 Then you have to go to the code submitting page and open your browser inspector (Ctrl+Shift+I).<br>In my case I will be using Firefox but this works for Chrome too at least.
 Go to the Network tab and then submit a random code.
 <img src="https://raw.githubusercontent.com/lectair/KitKat-Bruteforcer/master/img/cookies1.png" alt="Sending code" style="size:2%;"><br>
 This will generate some GET & POST requests that are visible in your browser inspector.
-You have to select the unique POST request and go to the request headers part.
+You have to select the only POST request and go to the request headers part in the right tab.
 Search the Cookie header and copy its value.
 <img src="https://raw.githubusercontent.com/lectair/KitKat-Bruteforcer/master/img/cookies2.png" alt="Browser Inspector" style="size:2%;"><br>
 This is the value that you have to paste into the line 87.
 Just paste it inside the quotes.
 <img src="https://raw.githubusercontent.com/lectair/KitKat-Bruteforcer/master/img/cookies3.png" alt="Paste the cookies" style="size:2%;"><br>